Bleskocvok/tabcat/README.md

 ```

 Using `tabcat` you can arrange it in a nice table.
-The program expects the data on standard input (`stdin`), so to pass the data to `tabcat`, you can use these commands for example:
+The program expects the data either on standard input (`stdin`) or in a file.
+To pass the data to `tabcat`, you can use these commands for example:

 ```shell
 $ cat data.csv